The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 How Long Does Pizza Last?

-We’ve all done it.
-Bought more pizza than we could finish.
+We’ve all done it—bought more pizza than we could finish.
 For this reason, you desire to prolong its shelf life.
-But, how long can you stretch this?
+But how long can you stretch this?
 You must be wondering what the limit is.
 Does pizza go bad if I’ve had it overnight?
 Yes.
 Standard guidelines show that if the pizza has been out in the open overnight, don’t keep it.

 For those leftover pieces left on the kitchen top, two hours is a safe bet.
-Expert put the risk area as temperatures between 40 degrees Fahrenheit and 140 degrees Fahrenheit, which create the perfect conditions for harmful pathogens.
+Experts put the risk area as temperatures between 40 degrees Fahrenheit and 140 degrees Fahrenheit, which create the perfect conditions for harmful pathogens.

 However, if you refrigerate the leftovers, you can enjoy your slices even four days later.
 Don’t go past the four-day mark, no matter how tasty that pizza looks.
 Too lazy to cook?
 Just dial a delivery for another pizza.
 It’s better to be safe than sorry.

-Room temperature | Fridge | Frozen |
+Overnight Room temperature Fridge Frozen

-0 days | Up to 2 hours | Up to 4 days |
+0 days Up to 2 hours Up to 4 days Up to 2 months

 You’re standing in your kitchen, wondering if your pizza is spoiled.
-Is your mind a battleground of questions like “should I still eat it”?
-Well, you don’t have to be confused as there are simple ways to tell if your pizza is ready for the dustbin.
+Is your mind a battleground of questions like “Should I still eat it”?
+Well, you don’t have to be confused, as there are simple ways to tell if your pizza is ready for the dustbin.

 1. Appearing Moldy